Looking for the Buddha, or, How I Deal with the Uneasy Feeling Something Bad's About to Happen

 Forward to The Wai-yai-ting is the Hardest Part (episode 2)

-Forward to 10 PM
+Forward to REDACTED

 Back to Ear Candy: The Bitter Taste of Wax